wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 conspecific competition influences swimming between islands.

-Caribou were introduced to Fogo Island in the 1960s and for several decades the population did not exceed ~100 individuals (Bergerud and Mercer 1989; Newfoundland and Labrador Wildlife Division, unpublished data).
+Caribou were introduced to Fogo Island in the 1960s and for several decades the population did not exceed ~100 individuals (Bergerud & Mercer 1989; Newfoundland and Labrador Wildlife Division, unpublished data).
 During the 1990s, population density reached 300 animals and anecdotal evidence suggests that caribou began to occupy other islands